 When I arrived in Kathmandu, the Nepali (especially the Hindu ones) asked me with curiosity.“You want to stay for ten days in a Buddhist monastery?”
 “Why not ?!”
 “What are you going to do there?”
 “I have no idea, that’s why I’m going there, to find out.”

-At the Kopan Monastery, I had to face different questions: “Why are you here?” asked Mijua, the Polish who was thinking to take a break down from backpacking after he had been traveling the world for ten years (he continues his journeys at this moment).
+At Kopan Monastery, I had to face different questions: “Why are you here?” asked Mijua, the Polish who was thinking to take a break from backpacking after he had been traveling the world for ten years (he continues his journeys at this moment).
 “I’m very curious,” I answered.
-Next, we did the check-in and more people arrived.
+Next, we did the check-in, and more people arrived.
 Noise.
 Agitation.
 The monastery’s dog sniffed the newcomers.
-Mexicans, Americans, Germans, French, Spanish, Australians, Canadians, a total of about one-hundred-and-fifty persons enrolled in the Buddhism Course at the Kopan Monastery.
+Mexicans, Americans, Germans, French, Spanish, Australians, Canadians, a total of about one-hundred-and-fifty persons had enrolled in the Buddhism Course at the Kopan Monastery.

 Kopan Monastery: the organization

-The Kopan Monastery had a colorful gateway, a reception on the right side of the entrance, and a shop and a caffé on the left side of the entrance.
+The monastery had a colorful gateway, a reception on the right side of the entrance, and a shop with a caffé on the left side of the entrance.
 A gompa (the equivalent of a church) was right ahead (up a group of stairs from the entrance) and a dining room was on the right from the main gompa.
 A bit further, there was a garden with a stupa in the middle and then shabby buildings with rooms for pilgrims down a group of stairs (on the right side of the garden).
-A few luxurious buildings, overlooking the city, with accommodation for picky tourists were down another group of stairs (on the left side of the garden).
+A few luxurious buildings, overlooking the city, with accommodation for picky tourists were located going down another group of stairs (on the left side of the garden).

 Kopan Monastery: the program of the course

 On the first days of the course, I found the Buddhist teachings very interesting.
 Buddhism is a philosophy.
-Buddhism is not a religion of belief in a god.
+Or, Buddhism is not a religion of belief in a god.
 Buddhism is based on the psychology of our mind.
 You can overcome suffering and negative emotions through meditation.
 You should not believe something unless you double-check it and agree with it.
 I liked Buddhism at once.
-It seemed more open and flexible than the Christian teachings of our orthodox church I was used to back home.
+It seemed more open and flexible than the Christian teachings of our orthodox church I was used to at home.

 On the fifth day, I suddenly felt sad and depressed.
 Every day, Ani Karin told us about negative karma and suffering (something similar to the Christian repentance and punishment of our sins).
-Moreover, I was told that I could reborn into a lower realm (e.g. devil, snake, wagtail etc.) if I had a negative karma.
+Moreover, I was told that I could reborn into a lower realm (e.g. devil, snake, wagtail, etc.) if I had negative karma.
 After she told us these things one thousand times, I felt guilty, scolded, threatened, and punished like a child in the corner of a room.
 The universal solution we were given to avoid suffering was to jump somehow directly to the level of genuine compassion and unconditioned love.
 This way, I heard only how we “have to be,” the ideal version.
 And that we “must not” make mistakes.